Academic Policies and Procedures

 To progress in all degree programs offered by the School of Architecture and to qualify for graduation, a student must earn a grade of at least C in all architecture, interior design, and community and regional planning courses.
 In a case where a student earns a grade below C, the course may only be repeated once.

-In the process of fulfilling the requirements for degrees in the School of Architecture, including the core curriculum, students must earn credit for one flag in cultural diversity in the United States, one flag in ethics and leadership, one flag in global cultures, one flag in independent inquiry, one flag in quantitative reasoning, and three flags in writing beyond Rhetoric and Writing 306 or its equivalent.
+In the process of fulfilling the requirements for degrees in the School of Architecture, including the core curriculum, students must earn credit for one flag in cultural diversity in the United States, one flag in ethics, one flag in global cultures, one flag in independent inquiry, one flag in quantitative reasoning, and three flags in writing beyond Rhetoric and Writing 306 or its equivalent.
 Courses used to fulfill flag requirements may be used simultaneously to fulfill other degree requirements.
 Courses with flags are identified in the Course Schedule.
-Students should consult with their academic adviser to determine how to fulfill flag requirements in the process of fulfilling other degree requirements.
+Students should consult with their academic advisor to determine how to fulfill flag requirements in the process of fulfilling other degree requirements.

 Graduation with University Honors